nihei9/maleeni/README.md

 | \u{3042}   | U+3042 (hiragana あ)      |
 | \u{01F63A} | U+1F63A (grinning cat 😺) |

 The character property expressions match a character that has a specified character property of the Unicode.
-Currently, maleeni supports only General_Category.
+Currently, maleeni supports only `General_Category` and `White_Space`.
+When you omitted the equal symbol and a right-side value, maleeni interprets a symbol in `\p{...}` as the `General_Category` value.

 | Example                     | Description                                        |
 |-----------------------------|----------------------------------------------------|